Guru-RF/SVXSpot/README.md

 Prepare your sd-card with Raspberry PI OS Lite ! ([Youtube](https://www.youtube.com/watch?v=vxmO_a5WNI8))

 # WARNING!
 We are in the mitst in upgrading this to bookworm. for now use the ([bullseye](https://github.com/Guru-RF/SVXSpot/tree/v1.11.0)) release !
+# clone with git clone --branch v1.11.0 https://github.com/Guru-RF/SVXSpot.git !!

+# The Master branch should work on bookworm ... we need additional tests to confirm !

 Login to your system with ssh add run following commands: